seanyoung247/Plum/README.md

 **recipes:**

-1. pageid_1 - Regular index ensures pageid field is unique
+1. Unique index on page_id - Regular index ensures pageid field is unique
 2. -Text indexes for searching-

+**ratings:**

+1. Unique compound index on user_id and recipe_id - Ensures only one interaction between one recipe and user.

 #### Queries